 Businesses, like people, have to make hard choices sometimes, especially when it comes to parting ways with a service or product they've been using for a while.

 Maybe your payment processor has too many hidden or extra fees, and you need to find a new one.
-Or perhaps you've decided that a different provider is better suited to your needs.
+Or perhaps you've decided that a different provider is better suited to your needs with lower merchant fees.
 Whatever the reason, terminating your contract with your old payment processor can feel daunting.

 One of merchants' most significant concerns is the early termination fees that payment processors charge as a penalty for leaving early.
 In this blog post, we'll discuss early termination fees(further down the article as ETF) and what to expect when you break your contract with your payment processor.